Templates

 • The tablet combines all of the category names from all of the templates to build the "tabs" along the top of the template chooser interface.

 Note that you can add your own tabs, but be careful not to "overflow" the width of the screen.
-I normally change "Life/organize" to "LifeOrg" for all of the existing templates to make room on the screen, and then use "Custom" for all of my own custom templates.
+I normally change every instance of "Life/organize" to "LifeOrg" to make room on the screen, and then use "Custom" for all of my own custom templates.

 Restarting the reMarkable Software

-After modifying templates.json you need to restart xochitl.
+If you've modified templates.json, you will need to restart xochitl.

 systemctl restart xochitl